Amid a major federal investment in electric cars, it’s time for states to step up, advocates say - NewsBreak

 “Your work will either make it easier for EVs or harder for EVs,” he said.

-The post Amid a major federal investment in electric cars, it’s time for states to step up, advocates say appeared first on Tennessee Lookout .
+The post Amid a major federal investment in electric cars, it’s time for states to step up, advocates say appeared first on Idaho Capital Sun .